Electric shavers are great for men who just don’t have the time required to do a three-pass shave with a safety razor.

 Dan Koeppel from TheSweetHome says that men with “thick, strong beards without any history of ingrown hair” will benefit the most from a rotary.

-Remember that rotary shaver isn’t for all men.
+Remember that a rotary shaver isn’t suited for all men.

 Works better on thicker, longer facial hair

-If there’s one thing that a foil razor struggles with that’s cutting longer facial hair that grows all over the place.
+If there’s one thing that a foil razor struggles with that are cutting longer facial hair that grows all over the place.